ewtoombs/python-calc/README.md

 Everything you've ever wanted in a scientific calculator, implemented with python.
-Supports SI prefixes, unit conversions, physical constants, output and formatting shortcuts like `hex()`, and addresses a few of the shortcomings of vanilla math from the python standard library.
-Comes with all of the fixin's of the python language, including ability to define variables, lists, and functions on the fly, as well as import numpy, pyplot, scipy, sympy, whatever.
+Supports SI prefixes, unit conversions, physical constants, output and formatting shortcuts, and addresses a few of the shortcomings of vanilla math from the python standard library.
+Comes with all of the fixin's of the python language, including ability to define variables, lists, and functions on the fly.
+Though they are not dependencies, it is also possible and handy to import numpy, pyplot, scipy, sympy, etc.  Imbued with awesomeness and miracles.
-Imbued with awesomeness and miracles.
 Guaranteed to increase physicist happiness.
 Minimalist.

 ## installing
 Installing is pretty standard python fare.
 Combine `./setup.py install